ci-w/IndividualProject/notes/evaluation_results.md

 Liked the buttons for adding tools, making the profile is good.
 Thinks its really great that I have examples of "if you can do this, but not this, you have medium language" or something, that's really helpful.
 Thinks that a colour/scale system of what sort/level of skills you needed for a project before you even clicked on its page would be good.
 Like if you need level 3 language there would be 3 icons.
 A way to filter projects: being able to be like "I only want to see things that have low dexterity", filtering on 1 variable and multiple variables.

+## Participant 3
+Has done some computing stuff before, that sort of level of accessibility stuff.
+Had a relative with an intellectual disability.
+Has done work for a disability advice organisation.
+Currently works at a YMCA, which is considered a makerspace.
+Building burnt down so still rebuilding.
+More of a digital makerspace, but does have physical stuff too.
+They're currently working with a local museum to make an interactive exhibit.
+Have done design stuff for video games (which then got sent away to a studio in England to be implemented, collaborative development.)
+Works with young people for these projects. (~12 year olds) Projects have involved programming.
+Learnt the skills needed: background in computing.
+Areas not known: have training sessions by other co workers to share their knowledge.
+Otherwise, just googling stuff.
+Makerspace is a listed building, so have troubles with that.
+I.e. bathrooms are downstairs with no physical way of adding a ramp (too steep, not enough room etc).
+Have to also be careful with broken lights/flashing lights as some of the young people have photosensitive epilepsy.
+Haven't had any problems yet with the machines accessibility wise, but because they are young people, there is always supervisors there.
+Have some Ukrainian young people who cannot read the English instructions, so require additional assistance.

+### Engagement with tool
+Was viewing using a browser plugin that automatically turns webpages to darkmode, for personal accessibility reasons.
+No problems with the site were found with this during the experiment.
+Was also using a screen reader/word highlighter.
+Said that the projects were the sort of things they'd do at their makerspace.
+Other than filing, which presents a health hazard - microplastics in lungs.
+Also stay away from resin printers - if not cured properly you will get a resin allergy.
+Need to make it alot more clearer when a profile has been successfully created.
+P3 had issues with this, ended up creating the profile twice.

+Says automated syllabus is the most standout thing.
+Would maybe like if there was a way to filter the list of projects for the end project selection.
+Similar things together.
+Or just alphabetical.
+Doing something that displays on the projects page if its current achieveable.
+Or if its not, a suggestion of what other project to do first.

+Last bit that wasn't transcribed:
+Duplo is slightly more obscure than Lego so maybe people won't know about it.
+Maybe have a little i next to it and it shows a picture of a duplo box or someone holding it.